 This happens twice before.
 The first time it is me peering around my madre's dress reaching for her hand.
 The second time it is a pointing screaming little girl hiding behind her mother and clinging to her skirts.
 Both times are full of danger and I am expelled.
 Now I am seeing a little boy come into the forge holding a corn husk doll.
 He is younger than everybody I know.
 You reach out your forefinger toward him and he takes hold of it.
 You say this is why I can not travel with you.
 The child you call Maliak is not to be left alone.
 He is a foundling and that his father is leaning over the reins and the horse is continuing until it stops and eats grass in the lane.
-People from the village come, learn he is dead and find the boy sitting quietly in the cart.
+People from the village come, learn he is dead and find the boy sitting guietly in the cart.
 No one knows who the dead man is and nothing in his belongings can tell.
 You accept him until a future when a townsman or magistrate places him which may be never because although the dead man's skin is rosy the boy's is not.
 So maybe he is not a son at all.

 I worry worry as the boy steps closer to you.
 How you offer and he owns your forefinger.
 I am not liking how his eyes go when you send him to play in the yard.
 But then you bathe my journey from my face and arms and give me soup.
 Bits of rabbit floating down there.
 It needs salt.
 We talk of many things and I don't say what I am thinking.
 That I will stay.
 That when you return from healing Mistress whether she is live or no I am here with you always.
 Never never without you.
 Here I am not forbidden.
 No one handles my backside.
 No one whinnies like sheep or a goat because I drop in fear and weakness.
 No one screams at the sight of me.
 No one watches my body for how it is unseemly.
 With you my body is pleasure is safe is belonging.
 I can never not have you.

-I am calm when you leave although you do not touch me because the boy Malaik is so near.
+I am calm when you leave although you do not touch me close.
+You saddle up and ask me to water the bean shoots and collect the eggs.
+I go there but the hens make nothing.
+Madre is coming soon, I know.
+The boy Malaik is near.
 He sleeps behind the door to where you do.
-I am calm, quiet, knowing you are very soon here again.
+I am calm, quiet knowing you are very soon here again.
 I take off Sir's boots and lie on your cot trying to catch the fire smell of you.
 Slices of starlight cut through the shutters.
-Then a small creaking.
+Madre steps from the door holding her little boy's hand, my shoes in her pocket.
+I tell her to go and when she fades I hear a small creaking.
 In the dark I know he is there.
 Eyes big, wondering and cold.
 I rise and come to him and ask what.
 What Malaik, what.
 He is silent but the hate in his eyes is loud.
 He wants my leaving.
-This
+This can not happen.
+The pelt moves and I feel the itch and gnaw of teeth.
+This expel can never happen again.